diffix/pg_diffix/docs/admin_guide.md

 This can be accomplished by calling the procedure `diffix.mark_not_filterable('table_name', 'column_name')`.
 The procedure `diffix.mark_filterable` clears the previously set label for a column.

-There are rare but possible cases where, under certain data conditions and analyst knowledge, an inference about a single user may be possible.
+There are rare but possible cases where, under certain data conditions and analyst knowledge, an inference about a single protected entity may be possible.
 The data conditions occur when a column is dominated by a single value (e.g. the same value is present in more than 50% of the rows).
 Columns for which this condition holds are good candidates for this restriction.

 ## Settings